 With a population of over 2.1 million inhabitants, this country is one of the least populated in the world.
 At the basis of its economy stand agriculture, tourism and the mining industry — which includes mining for diamonds, uranium, gold, silver and base metals.

-A part of the history of Namibia is connected to Europe
+A part of the history of Namibia is connected to Portugal

 The first European to travel to Namibia was the Portuguese explorer Diogo Cão, who, in an exploratory mission along the western shore of Africa, stopped briefly at Skeleton Coast in 1485.
 Here, he rose a sandstone cross.
 This cross is now known as Cape cross and its historical importance is surpassed by the fact that there lives a colony of over 100.000 sea lions, or cape fur seals.
 Bartolomeu Dias was the next distinguished visitor to stop at Wavis Bay and Lüderitz, as he went around the Cape of Good Hope.
 Since the desert of Namibia was a fearsome barrier, none of the Portuguese explorers went too far into it.